qns7/macOS.qotfiles/README.md

 - I want to have my setup quite minimal in the sense that I want to use as few as possible apps<!--programs --> and ressources.
 That said, I DO use quite a few of apps to get my setup to the state I want it to be. 😂 It would be cool to have ONE all-in-one app, preferably just a "formulae" like [Skhd](https://github.com/koekeishiya/skhd) + [Yabai](https://github.com/koekeishiya/yabai), which has no UI, but a very clean way to manage the config in dedicated dotfiles.
 That would be awesome.. // add LIST: ...
 AND merge it with the dependencies at the end...
 - Mentioning unpresent clock in sketchybar and hotkey window etc...
 - [Sketchybar](https://github.com/FelixKratz/SketchyBar) replaces the stock menubar and shows the system information I want to see up there while also having some other important "active"/clickable features I like.
 The stock menubar is set to autohide and also made invisable using yabai.
 The visability is quickly toggleable so that the menubar is still usable if needed. ...
 Also: 1. the "System Status Bar" is only visable on the inbuilt screen, while the external screen has no permanent bar at all.
 2. Additionally you gain a few pixels under the notch on the inbuilt screen. ...
 - ice ersetzung durch onlyswitch etc... mentioning.
 Und wie onylswitch eine app ist, die viele andere ersetzt. vielleicht selbst aktiv werden und eine traumapp bauen? macOS+/macOSmax(like q4max?).
+20:04, 06.05.25, TUE: NO, switched back to ice and custom solutions for the rest!
 - Mention BatFi and other apps?
 - ...